 Citizens have a duty to constrain their decisions by public reason only when they engage in certain political activities, usually when exercising powers of public office.
 So judges are bound by public reason when they issue their rulings, legislators should abide by public reason when speaking and voting in the legislature, and the executive and candidates for high office should respect public reason in their public pronouncements.
 Significantly, Rawls says that voters should also heed public reason when they vote.
 All of these activities are or support exercises of political power, so (by the liberal principle of legitimacy) all must be justifiable in terms that all citizens might reasonably endorse.
 However, citizens are not bound by any duties of public reason when they engage in other activities, for example when they worship in church, perform on stage, pursue scientific research, send letters to the editor, or talk politics around the dinner table.

 The duty to be able to justify one’s political decisions with public reasons is a moral duty, not a legal duty: it is a duty of civility.
-All citizens have full legal rights to free expression, and overstepping the bounds of public reason is never itself a crime.
-Rather citizens have a moral duty of mutual respect and civic friendship not to justify political decisions on fundamental issues with partisan values or controversial standards of reasoning that could not be publicly redeemed.
+All citizens always have their full legal rights to free expression, and overstepping the bounds of public reason is never in itself a crime.
+Rather, citizens have a moral duty of mutual respect and civic friendship not to justify their political decisions on fundamental issues by appeal to partisan values or controversial standards of reasoning that cannot be publicly redeemed.

 In an important proviso, Rawls adds that citizens may speak the language of their controversial comprehensive doctrines—even as public officials, and even on the most fundamental issues—so long as they show how these assertions support the public values that all share.
 So President Lincoln, for instance, could legitimately condemn the evil of slavery using Biblical imagery, since he also condemned slavery in terms of the public values of freedom and equality.
 Thus even within its limited range of application, Rawls's doctrine of public reason is rather permissive concerning what citizens may say and do within the bounds of civility.